- Learn how to build a healthy plate

 Fats are essential for your diet as they contain valuable essential fatty acids, but the type you choose and the amount you consume are important.
 Be sure to choose primarily plant-based liquid oils like olive, soybean, and canola oil rather than solid animal fats like butter and lard.
 You can also get oils from many types of fish, as well as avocados, and unsalted nuts and seeds.
 Although oils are essential for health they do contain about 120 calories per tablespoon.
 It is vital to balance oil consumption with total caloric intake.
 The Nutrition Facts label provides the information to help you make healthful decisions.

-The MyPlate Planner can be used to create an individualized plan with the number of servings and portion sizes from each food group to eat each day to achieve a healthy diet.
+The MyPlate Planner can be used to create an individualized plan with the number of servings and portion sizes from each food group to eat each day to achieve a healthy eating pattern.
 You can access the MyPlate Planner from the MyPlate website:

 Healthy Eating Index